Creamy Paleo Butternut Squash Soup with Coconut Milk

-Despite how easy this paleo butternut squash soup is to prepare, the flavors are deep and satisfying.
+Despite how easy this soup is to prepare, the flavors are deep and satisfying.
 The sweetness of the butternut squash pairs well with the savory flavors of the onions and garlic.

-Ginger and coconut milk add complexity and a silky smooth consistency.
+Ginger and coconut milk add complexity and a silky smooth consistency to this paleo soup.
 If you’re not a fan of ginger, you can substitute a tablespoon of chopped fresh sage leaves instead.
 And if coconut milk isn’t your thing, you can substitute any type of plant-based milk you prefer.

 This easy soup works on busy weeknights even if you’re short on time.
 There’s no sautéing involved – simply chop up the veggies and plunk them in a pot.
 Add the liquids and seasonings and simmer until cooked, then blend it all up.
 You can use an immersion blender, a regular blender, or a food processor to puree this paleo butternut squash soup.

-Top this soup with a drizzle of extra virgin olive oil, a sprinkling of fresh chopped chives, and/or a handful of roasted pumpkin seeds, if desired.
+Top this soup with a drizzle of extra virgin olive oil, a sprinkling of fresh chopped chives, or a handful of roasted pumpkin seeds, if desired.

 Pin Recipe Print Recipe